MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 |**S/MIME digital signature**     |   To configure an advanced setting for an S/MIME digital signature, enter the following strings for the selected label: <br><br>- Key: **SMimeSign** <br><br>- Value: **True**      |
 |**S/MIME encryption**     |   To configure an advanced setting for  S/MIME encryption, enter the following strings for the selected label:<br><br>- Key: **SMimeEncrypt**<br><br>- Value: **True**      |

-If the label you specify is configured for encryption, for the Azure Information Protection unified labeling client, S/MIME protection replaces the Rights Management protection only in Outlook.
-The client continues to use the encryption settings specified for the label in the Microsoft 365 compliance center.
+When a user selects the label in Outlook, your configured S/MIME settings are applied.
+If the label is also configured for the default Rights Management encryption that you can specify in the compliance portal, your S/MIME settings replace the Rights Management protection only in Outlook.
+For the other apps that the unified labeling client supports, the client continues to use the encryption settings specified in the Microsoft 365 compliance portal.

-For Office apps with built-in labeling, these labels do not display to users.

 If you want the label to be visible in Outlook only, configure the **Do Not Forward** encryption option from [Let users assign permissions](/microsoft-365/compliance/encryption-sensitivity-labels#let-users-assign-permissions).